Macron urges French climate protesters to target Poland

 Macron presents himself internationally as a champion of environment issues, but climate activists claim he has failed to take enough concrete measures at home to fight climate change.

 Scislowska reported from Warsaw, Poland.
+Jennifer Peltz contributed from the United Nations.